onsah/Flux_rs/DOCUMENTATION.md

     print("x is bigger then 5");
 end
 ```
-If statement starts with a condition expression seperated from body by `then` keyword.
+If statement starts with a condition expression seperated from body with `then` keyword.
 Normally an if statement ends with `end` keyword but if there is else `end` is omitted.
 Moreover following is invalid syntax but can be valid in the future.
 ```
 if x < 5 then
     print("x is smaller then 5");